Alzheimer Disease History

 Or maybe not.
 As the laughing stops, she begins staring into space.
 You call her name and it is as if she were on another planet.

-Although there may be other reasons for these symptoms, in this instance, Aunt Betty is suffering from Alzheimer disease.
+Although there may be other reasons for these symptoms, in this instance, Aunt Betty most likely is suffering from Alzheimer disease.

 Note There are over 100 types of dementia, the most common being Alzheimers, vascular dementia and Lewy bodies dementia.
 The most common symptoms are memory loss (especially short and mid term memory) and confusion.
 Eventually speech and understanding problems will appear.